expressjs/multer/README.md

 })
 ```

-In case you need to handle a text-only multipart form, you should use `none()` method:
+In case you need to handle a text-only multipart form, you should use the `.none()` method:

 ```javascript
 var express = require('express')